FREQUENTLY ASKED QUESTIONS

 Follow up consultation

 The follow up consultation lasts about 30 minutes in which the Osteopath will do a follow up examination and treatment.
-Most patients need between one to six sessions depending on the presenting complain.
+Most patients need between two to six sessions depending on the presenting complain.
 We tend to recommend a follow up session after the initial consultation in order to monitor the progress of treatment.
 The osteopath will then discuss with you how many more sessions she thinks are required.
 Some patient might benefit from regular sessions during the year to prevent the same issue recurring but also to keep the musculoskeletal system in a healthy state.

 Osteopathic treatment are not usually painful.
 You might experience some discomfort with certain techniques during treatment so it is important that you let the Osteopath know if you find anything uncomfortable.
 It is common to feel some aches and discomfort 48 hours following treatment but the Osteopath will do her best to minimise this discomforts.
 If you feel any unusual symptoms or serious pain please contact your Osteopath.